 Adult Volunteer Opportunities

-We are currently seeking adult volunteers who can commit to 6 - 12 months.
-We have specific needs in:
+We are currently seeking adult volunteers who can commit to at least 6-12 months of service.
+We have specific needs, but are happy to discuss other opportunities.

-- Thursdays, Saturdays or Sundays 4-8 pm, greeters at main information desk;
+- Thursdays, Saturdays, Sundays 4-8 pm, greet and answer phone calls for in-patients at main information desk

-- Thursdays, evenings and weekends, 12 - 4 pm, Emergency Department volunteer to deliver lab specimens, provide comfort care and prepare nursing supplies.
+- Weekday and weekend afternoons & evenings, Emergency Department volunteers to deliver coolers to lab, provide comfort care and prepare nursing supply kits.

 Additional opportunities include: